Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 Scripting a resharding operation
 ---

-Reshardings can be performed automatically without the need to manually enter the parameters in an interactive way.
+Resharding can be performed automatically without the need to manually enter the parameters in an interactive way.
 This is possible using a command line like the following:

-    keydb-cli reshard <host>:<port> --cluster-from <node-id> --cluster-to <node-id> --cluster-slots <number of slots> --cluster-yes
+    keydb-cli --cluster reshard <host>:<port> --cluster-from <node-id> --cluster-to <node-id> --cluster-slots <number of slots> --cluster-yes

 This allows to build some automatism if you are likely to reshard often, however currently there is no way for `keydb-cli` to automatically rebalance the cluster checking the distribution of keys across the cluster nodes and intelligently moving slots as needed.
 This feature will be added in the future.

+The `--cluster-yes` option instructs the cluster manager to automatically answer "yes" to the command's prompts, allowing it to run in a non-interactive mode.
+Note that this option can also be activated by setting the `REDISCLI_CLUSTER_YES` environment variable.

 A more interesting example application
 ---